Idnan/bash-guide/README.md

 -f file         # file exists and is a regular file (i.e., not a directory or other special type of file) -r file         # you have read permission
 -s file         # file exists and is not empty
--w file         # your have write permission
+-w file         # you have write permission
 -x file         # you have execute permission on file, or directory search permission if it is a directory -N file         # file was modified since it was last read -O file         # you own file